 This invention relates to an electronic program schedule system, which provides a user with schedule information for broadcast or cablecast programs viewed by the user on a television receiver.
-More particularly, it relates to an electronic program guide that provides the user with the capability to order products and services remotely at the user location simply by depressing a button on a remote control device or other user-controlled device.
+More particularly, it relates to an improved electronic program guide that provides the user 10 with a more powerful and convenient operating environment, while, at the same time, increasing the efficiency of navigation by the user through the guide.

-Electronic program guides ("EPGs") for television systems are known in the art.
-For example, one prior system used an electronic character generator to display textual schedule information on the full screen of a television receiver.
+Electronic program guides for television systems are known in the art.
+For example, one prior system used an 15 electronic character generator to display textual schedule information on the full screen of a television receiver.
 Other prior systems presented electronically stored program schedule information to a user for viewing while allowing the user to select display formats.
-Still other systems employed a data processor to input user-selection criteria, then stored only the program schedule information meeting these criteria, and subsequently used the stored information to automatically tune a programmable tuner or activate a recording device at the time of broadcast of the selected television programs.
+Still other systems 20 employed a data processor to input user-selection criteria, then stored only the program schedule information meeting these criteria, and subsequently used the stored information to automatically tune a programmable tuner or activate a recording device at the time of broadcast of the selected 25 television programs.
 Such prior systems are generally discussed in "Stay Tuned for Smart TV," published in the November 1990 issue of Popular Science.

 Collectively, the prior electronic program systems may be difficult to implement and cumbersome to use.
-They also fail to provide viewing capabilities that address in a more realistic manner the viewing habits of the users of these electronic program systems.
+They also fail 30 to provide viewing capabilities that address in a more realistic manner the viewing habits of the users of these electronic program systems.
 Moreover, many of these systems are complex in their design and are expensive to implement.
-Ease of use and economy are primary concerns of television program distributors and viewers as they contemplate dramatic increases in the number and nature of program networks and other television-based services.
-And, as the number of television channels available to a user increases dramatically with the advent of new satellite and cable-based technologies, the utility of these prior systems substantially diminishes.
+Ease of use and economy are primary concerns 35 of television program distributors and viewers as they contemplate dramatic increases in the number and nature of program networks and other television-based services.
+And, as the number of television channels available to a user increases dramatically with the advent of new satellite and 40 cable-based technologies, the utility of these prior systems substantially diminishes.

-These prior-art systems also fail to provide the user with 50 sufficient information, for example pricing and the like, about pay-per-view events, premium services or other packaged programming to which the user does not subscribe, nor do they provide the user with the capability to automatically purchase such programming on demand or impulse.
-55 Moreover, these prior-art systems are deficient in that they fail to provide an efficient and automatic method of updating or replacing the application software programs that implement the electronic guide at the user sites, relying instead on manual or other cumbersome forms of revision or replacement or hardware-based systems that can not be updated without physical replacement of integrated circuits and/or other parts.
+These prior-art systems also fail to provide the user with sufficient information, for example pricing and the like, about pay-per-view events, premium services or other pack- 45 aged programming to which the user does not subscribe, nor do they provide the user with the capability to automatically purchase such programming on demand or impulse.
+Moreover, these prior-art systems are deficient in that they fail to provide an efficient and automatic method of updating or 50 replacing the application software programs that implement the electronic guide at the user sites, relying instead on manual or other cumbersome forms of revision or replacement or hardware-based systems that can not be updated without physical replacement of integrated circuits and/or 55 other parts.